cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Encryption and Decryption {#hpke-dem}

 HPKE allows multiple encryption operations to be done based on a given setup transaction.
-Since the public-key operations involved in setup are typically more expensive than symmetric encryption or decryption, this allows applications to amortize the cost of the public-key operations, reducing the overall overhead.
+Since the public key operations involved in setup are typically more expensive than symmetric encryption or decryption, this allows applications to amortize the cost of the public key operations, reducing the overall overhead.

-However, in order to avoid nonce reuse, this encryption must be stateful.
-Each of the setup procedures above produces a role-specific context object that stores the AEAD and Secret Export parameters.
+In order to avoid nonce reuse, however, this encryption must be stateful.
+Each of the setup procedures above produces a role-specific context object that stores the AEAD and secret export parameters.
 The AEAD parameters consist of:

-* the AEAD algorithm in use,
+* The AEAD algorithm in use
-* a secret `key`,
+* A secret `key`
-* a base nonce `base_nonce`, and
+* A base nonce `base_nonce`
-* a sequence number (initially 0).
+* A sequence number (initially 0)

-The Secret Export parameters consist of:
+The secret export parameters consist of:

-* the HPKE ciphersuite in use and
+* The HPKE ciphersuite in use and
-* an `exporter_secret` used for the Secret Export interface (see
+* An `exporter_secret` used for the secret export interface (see
-  {{hpke-export}}).
+  {{hpke-export}})

-All these parameters, except the AEAD sequence number, are constant.
+All these parameters except the AEAD sequence number are constant.
 The sequence number provides nonce uniqueness: The nonce used for each encryption or decryption operation is the result of XORing `base_nonce` with the current sequence number, encoded as a big-endian integer of the same length as `base_nonce`.
-Implementations MAY use a sequence number that is shorter than the nonce length (padding on the left with zero) but MUST raise an error if the sequence number overflows.
+Implementations MAY use a sequence number that is shorter than the nonce length (padding on the left with zero), but MUST raise an error if the sequence number overflows.
 The AEAD algorithm produces ciphertext that is Nt bytes longer than the plaintext.
 Nt = 16 for AEAD algorithms defined in this document.

-Encryption is unidirectional from the sender to the recipient.
+Encryption is unidirectional from sender to recipient.
 The sender's context can encrypt a plaintext `pt` with associated data `aad` as
 follows: